Cellular Jail: Post Independence

 Another two wings of the jail were demolished after India achieved independence.
 However, this led to protests from several former prisoners and political leaders who saw it as a way of erasing the tangible evidence of their history.

 The Govind Ballabh Pant Hospital was set up in the premises of the Cellular Jail in 1963.
 It is now a 500-bed hospital with about 40 doctors serving the local population.

 Cellular Jail was declared a National Memorial by the then Prime Minister of India, Morarji Desai on 11 February 1979.

 The centenary of the jail's completion was marked on 10 March 2006.
 Many former prisoners were celebrated on this occasion by the Government of India.

 Apart from guided tours, a sound-and-light show is also run in the evenings narrating and showcasing the trials and tribulations of the inmates.
 It is available in English and Hindi.

 In popular culture

-Kaalapani, a Malayalam Historical drama film was based on the prison and its inmates during 1915.
+Kaalapani, a 1996 Malayalam historical drama film was based on the prison and its inmates during 1915.
 Some scenes were shot in the actual prison.

+Arthur Conan Doyle's second Sherlock Holmes novel, The Sign of the Four, centers around a group of characters who were inmates or guards at the colonial jail in the Andaman islands.
+One of the characters is an escapee who has returned to England with a native Andamanese man as a companion.
+The novel characterizes the Andamanese people in a racist manner, by contemporary standards.